What if every hour you spend manually redacting sensitive data increases the probability of a data breach by 4.7%?

 Detect 40+ PII patterns automatically.
 Process 10,000 lines in under 60 seconds with 99%+ accuracy.
 100% local processing (your data never leaves your browser).

-Use Free Data Anonymization Tool
+Try Free Data Sanitization Tool